 Transfer of Data Outside of the European Economic Area

 All data entered and saved on the EducationCity product is stored and backed up on secure database servers within the UK.
-Any email communication with us will go through our email system (Microsoft Office 365) which is held on Safe Harbor compliant servers held in the USA – the US Safe Harbour policy is available to view on request.
+Any email communication with us will go through our email system (Microsoft Office 365) which is held on Privacy Shield compliant servers held in the USA – the US Privacy Shield policy is available to view on request.
 Wherever possible we request our customers to upload their data directly to the EducationCity product rather than emailing it to us.
 If you do choose to send us data via email we undertake to delete such data once actioned.

 Access to Information

-The Data Protection Act gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the Act.
-Any access request may be subject to a small handling fee towards our costs in providing you with details of the information we hold about you.
+The General Data Protection Regulation gives you the right to access information held about you.
+Your right of access can be exercised in accordance with the regulations.

 To ensure that the user receives the best customer care, EducationCity’s staff have access to user data (dependent upon their role).
 Staff access is controlled via documented System Access Requests and is only granted on a need-to-know basis.